 Titus Vineyards strives to make red wines that are full bodied and balanced – the varietals and vintages we have tried over the years are a testament to the quality of their vineyards and decades of wine making experience.

 All their wines were made at Chappellet Winery for many years – located in the hills east of Rutherford and also at Laird Estate, just north of the city of Napa.
 However, their own winery was completed towards the end of 2015 and all production has been moved on site.
 The winery is raised above the vineyards – all the soil used for the winery’s elevated base was cave tailing spoils donated from the drilling of caves for other wineries.

 Titus also produces a very limited olive oil made from a number of different olive varieties that surround parts of the property.
 Be sure to ask about their wine club which can be personalized to match your tastes – in other words unlike other area wine clubs you are not locked into what the winery decides to ship you.

 Also of note is their pricing – based upon Napa standards it is rather reasonable; this good price is passed on to the consumer based upon the fact they have owned their vineyards for a long time.

+Current production is about 10,000 cases – several of their wines are selectively distributed in parts of the USA including their Zinfandel, Cabernet Sauvignon and the Sauvignon Blanc.
+Other wines are very limited production and are generally only available at the winery or direct to consumer.
 For more information and to join their wine club (in addition to wines, membership also gains access to winery hosted events – we have attended several of these casual events over the years – they are lots of fun) visit: www.titusvineyards.com